AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/contains.doc.md

 ## Description

-`Typelivore::Contains` accepts a variable number of arguments and returns a predicate that checks if an element is in the previously provided arguments.
+`Typelivore::Contains` accepts a variable number of elements and returns a predicate that checks if the argument is in the previously provided arguments.
 <pre><code>   Arguments...
-->&nbsp;Element
+-> Element
-->&nbsp;Element&nbsp;&in;&nbsp;Arguments...&nbsp;?
+-> Element &in; Arguments... ?
    true : false</code></pre>

 ## Type Signature